By the middle of the 19th century, over half of Britain’s population lived in towns.

 From this ‘perfect combination’ which would include high-quality, affordable homes in well-planned communities, he believed that a better quality of life could be achieved for all.

 His design model for this new type of settlement was based on a circular pattern.
 At the centre was to be a park with public buildings bordered by a circular ‘crystal palace’ for shopping and commerce.

 He envisaged crescents and terraces strung along this broad circular ‘Grand Avenue’ with housing quadrangles elsewhere.
 The avenue’s central greensward would contain schools and churches.

-His ideal was that each garden city would be limited to 32,000 residents and as far as possible self-sufficient.
+His idea was that each garden city would be limited to 32,000 residents and self-sufficient as far as possible.

 The underlying principles of garden cities

 The following principles set out by the Town and Country Planning Association in their document ‘New Towns and Garden Cities – Lessons for Tomorrow’ broadly define the essential elements of a garden city.

 These elements are all inter-dependent: